software-2021-09-02-15-38-08-utc

 WAN is all about SLA

-Service Providers offer Service Level Agreement (SLA) assurance ensuring sufficient capacity relative to the offered traffic load.
-Traffic Engineering (TE) and Intelligent load balancing aim to ensure sufficient capacity to deliver the promised SLA, routing customers’ traffic where the network capacity is.
+Service Providers assure Service Level Agreement (SLA), ensuring sufficient capacity relative to the offered traffic load.
+Traffic Engineering (TE) and Intelligent load balancing aim to ensure adequate capacity to deliver the promised SLA, routing customers’ traffic where the network capacity is.
 In addition, some WAN SPs use point-to-point LSP TE tunnels for individual customer SLAs.

-WAN networks are all about SLA, and there are several ways to satisfy them – Network Planning & Traffic Engineering.
+WAN networks are all about SLA, and there are several ways to satisfy them: Network Planning and Traffic Engineering.
 The better planning you do, the less TE you need.
-However, planning requires accurate traffic flow statistics to fully understand the network’s capabilities.
-Sometimes an accurate network traffic profile doesn’t exist, and many networks are vastly over-provisioned.
+However, planning requires accurate traffic flow statistics to understand the network’s capabilities fully.
+An accurate network traffic profile sometimes doesn’t exist, and many networks are vastly over-provisioned.

 Netflow is one of the most popular ways to measure your traffic mix.
 Routers collect “flow” information and export the data to a collector agent.
-There are different approaches to aggregate flows depending on the NetFlow version.
+Depending on the NetFlow version, different approaches are taken to aggregate flows.
 Netflow version 5 is the most common, and version 9 offers MPLS-aware Netflow.
 BGP Policy Accounting and Destination Class Usage enables routers to collect aggregated destination statistics (limited to 16/64/126 buckets).
 BGP permits accounting for traffic mapping to a destination address.

 For MPLS LSP, we have LDP and RSVP-TE.
 Unfortunately, LDP and RSVP-TE have inconsistencies in vendor implementations, and RSVP-TE requires a full mesh of TE tunnels.
 Is this good enough, or can SDN tools enhance and augment existing monitoring?
 Juniper NorthStar central controller offers friendly end-to-end analytics.